emipa606/Flags/README.md

 - 14 dyed flags
-- 1 undyed flag, which takes the color of the material it&apos;s made from
+- 1 undyed flag, which takes the color of the material it's made from
 - 6 undyed logo flags
 - 1 dyed logo flag (Pirate)